loneicewolf/Rootkits-6.19.11/README.md

-# linux-rootkit
+# a suite of linux-rootkits
+(why calling it "nano suit"? its a ref. from the Crysis games.)
-A Linux File Hider Rootkit for Kernel  6.12.74
+Rootkits for Kernel  6.12.74

 ## Disclaimer ⚠️